top of page

 You can get great views of The Tower from so many places.
 And most of the best places are crowded with picture takers.
 But, if you want to be one of them, and I have been...my favorite is the corner of Rue de L'Universite and Ave de la Bourdonnais .
 Or from the Bassins du Champ de Mars. or, across the river from the river side of the National Marine Museum.

-I have never taken the elevator up the Tower. it can be pricy and the lines are long.
+I have never taken the elevator up the Tower.
+It can be pricy and the lines are long.
 But, I have walked up.
+Exercise and a view! what can be better?

 Petit Palais

 One of my favorite places for a few reasons.
 Mostly, it has a great art collection and is housed in a beautiful building.
 But, also it is free, and that is always a bonus.
 And, finally, it sits in a perfect location between The Tuileries and the Av. des Champs-Élysées.
-And, next to maybe the prettiest bridge in Paris, Pont Alexandre III
+And, next to maybe the prettiest bridge in Paris, Pont Alexandre III.
+The museum houses works from the classical and medieval worlds.
+From the Renaissance and through the 20th century.
+The collection includes over 43,000 pieces in total.

 Sacré-Cœur

 Probably the youngest item on my list.
-In the Montemarte neighborhood, itself just a wonderful lace to explore.
+In the Montemarte neighborhood, itself just a wonderful place to explore.
 This church was only completed in 1914.
-But, the church and the location are breath taking.
+But, the building and the location are breath taking.
 The view from the steps over Paris is wonderful.
 You will understand why hundreds of Parisians are just sitting on and around the steps.
+Entry into the basilica is free, but if you want to climb the 300 steps to the dome and enjoy and even better view, it will cost 8 euro.

 Père Lachaise Cemetery

-Famous cemetery with the likes of Oscar Wilde, Jim Morrison & Maria Callas.
+Famous cemetery with the likes of Oscar Wilde, Jim Morrison, Edith Piaf, Camille Pissarro and Maria Callas.
 It is the burial place of over 1 million people, and still holds 10,000 funerals per year.
-There are records of tours happening here since at least 1808, and is now visited by 3 million people per year along its 15 kilometers of paths.
+There are records of tours happening here since at least 1808, and is now visited by 3 million people per year along its 110 acres and 15 kilometers of paths.

 Rodin Museum